Qiskit/qiskit/doc/qiskit.rst

 Internal modules
 ----------------

-The directory also contains internal modules that are still under
+The directory also contains internal modules that are still under development:
-development:

 - a *qasm* module for parsing **OpenQASM** circuits
--  an *unroll* module to interpret and "unroll" **OpenQASM** to a target gate basis (expanding gate subroutines and loops as needed)
+- an *unroll* module to interpret and “unroll” **OpenQASM** to a target gate basis (expanding gate subroutines and loops as needed)
--  a *circuit* module for working with circuits as graphs
+- a *dagcircuit* module for working with circuits as graphs
 - a *mapper* module for mapping all-to-all circuits to run on devices with fixed couplings
+- a *simulators* module contains quantum circuit simulators
+- a *tools* directory contains methods for applications, analysis, and visualization

 Quantum circuits flow through the components as follows.
-The programming interface is used to generate **OpenQASM** circuits. **OpenQASM** source, as a file or string, is passed into a *Qasm* object, whose *parse* method produces an abstract syntax tree (**AST**).
+The programming interface is used to generate **OpenQASM** circuits, as text or *QuantumCircuit* objects. **OpenQASM** source, as a file or string, is passed into a *Qasm* object, whose parse method produces an abstract syntax tree (**AST**).
 The **AST** is passed to an *Unroller* that is attached to an *UnrollerBackend*.
-There is a *PrinterBackend* for outputting text, a *SimulatorBackend* for outputting simulator input data for the local simulators, and a *CircuitBackend* for constructing *Circuit* objects.
-The *Circuit* object represents an "unrolled" **OpenQASM** circuit as a directed acyclic graph (**DAG**).
-The *Circuit* provides methods for representing, transforming, and computing properties of a circuit and outputting the results again as **OpenQASM**.
+There is a *PrinterBackend* for outputting text, a *JsonBackend* for producing input to simulator and experiment backends, a *DAGBackend* for constructing *DAGCircuit* objects, and a *CircuitBackend* for producing *QuantumCircuit* objects.
+The *DAGCircuit* object represents an “unrolled” **OpenQASM** circuit as a directed acyclic graph (DAG).
+The *DAGCircuit* provides methods for representing, transforming, and computing properties of a circuit and outputting the results again as **OpenQASM**.
 The whole flow is used by the *mapper* module to rewrite a circuit to execute on a device with fixed couplings given by a *CouplingGraph*.
+The structure of these components is subject to change.

-The four circuit representations and how they are currently transformed into each other are summarized in this figure:
+The circuit representations and how they are currently transformed into each other are summarized in this figure: